Inotila/by_ino_ati/README.md

 ## Testing

-Through out the design process I did user tests with 5 individuals.
-These Test were a set of tasks which had an acceptance criteria for the users to achieve in order to see whether; to generally see if all the project issues were completed, the app navigation was clear, the intention of the app was clear, whether all features of the app worked, and to achieve general feed back on th UI and UX.
+Throughout the design process I did user tests with 5 individuals.
+These Test were a set of tasks which had an acceptance criteria for the users to achieve in order to see whether; to generally see if all the project issues were completed, the app navigation was clear, the intention of the app was clear, whether all features of the app worked, and to achieve general feedback on the UI and UX.

 The scope:
 Users could-
 1. View the content of the app.
 2. If they could interact (like and comment) with the content.
-3. If they could perfom CRUD functionalities.
+3. If they could perform CRUD functionalities.
 4. If they could navigate the application.
 5. If all the links worked and all the buttons fire correctly.
 6. If they could sign up, and sign in and out of the site.